YomnaSabry172/Hospital-Appointment-System---Java/README.md

 # Java Hospital Appointment System

 ## 1. Project Overview
-This is a JavaFX-based Hospital Appointment Management System.
+This is a Java-based Hospital Appointment Management System.
 It provides a simple graphical interface for managing doctors, patients, and their appointments in a small clinic or hospital.

 The application is mainly intended as an educational project to demonstrate: